Skip to main content

 What if my county hasn't designated any newspapers?

-Some business owners use an address in a lower-cost county for publication purposes, then later file a Certificate of Amendment to change their office address.
-While this is technically legal, it must be done correctly:
+Some business owners use an address in a lower-cost county for publication purposes, then later file a Certificate of Change to update their county.
+While this is technically legal, it must be done correctly — your Articles must initially list the lower-cost county address, you must have a real connection to that address, and it adds complexity and filing fees ($30 per Certificate of Change).
+For details, see our guide on saving on publication by changing county.

-What if information changes during the six weeks?
+What if information changes during the six weeks of publication?

 You don't need to amend mid-publication.
 Continue publishing the original notice as submitted.
 You can update information through separate filings after publication is complete.